armory/documentation/_spinnaker/armory_halyard.md

 ---
 ## hal armory dinghy webhooksecrets <provider> [enable | disable]

 Enable/Disable Webhook secrets validations, only `github` provider is supported at this moment.
 If this option is enabled all github webhooks will be validated.
-(Halyard >= ? add version)
+(Halyard >= 1.8.4)

 #### Usage
 ```